 Here are two simplified tips on identifying a suitable commercial lawyer to represent you to negotiate the Terms of the Lease: –

 My last piece of advice is, do not go cheap.
+Think of having a good lawyer as your bouncer/ bodyguard in the legal field, protecting your business interest.

 It takes discipline and self-control to refrain from overspending.